No.

 Small dog used for hunting, has smooth black, brown, and white fur

-Police use a few beagles to search for
+Police use a few beagles to search for some cases.

 22